Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Model

 The model consists of three main layers: a QLSTM layer, a classical LSTM layer, and a fully connected layer.
-Figure~\ref{fig:qlstm_diagram} depicts the high-level design of the proposed model.
+Figure~\ref{fig:qlstm_diagram} shows the high-level design of the proposed model.
 The QLSTM layer processes the sequential input data while incorporating quantum properties, such as entanglement and superposition, capturing complex features in the data.
 The output of the QLSTM layer is fed into a classical LSTM layer, which learns the temporal patterns from the quantum-enhanced sequences.
 Finally, a fully connected layer maps the learned features to the output space, producing logits, which are the scores that serve as the output of an ML model.
 These logits are passed to a softmax function for classification.
 Pseudocode~\ref{alg:qlstm} describes the model.

-\subsection{QLSTM Layer}
+\subsubsection{QLSTM Layer}

 This layer is implemented based on the open-source QLSTM implementation in \cite{qlstm_github}.
 However, for the purpose of this project, the original entanglement layer was changed from Basic Entanglement to Strongly Entanglement Layer.
 At each time step, the QLSTM receives the current input $x_t$ and the previous hidden and cell states, $h_t$ and $c_t$, respectively.
-It processes this information through variational quantum circuits (VQCs), representing the Forget Gate, Input Gate, Candidate Cell State, and Output Gate.
+It processes this information using VQCs that represent the Forget Gate, the Input Gate, the Candidate Cell State, and the Output Gate.
+Each VQC operates on qubits that use superposition and entanglement to encode information in a high-dimensional Hilbert space.
+This enables the gates to represent and learn complex feature relationships with fewer parameters than classical layers, improving training efficiency and representation power.
 Specifically, the gates are computed as follows:

 {

 }

 where, $v_t$ is the $N$-dimensional input vector at time step $t$, $VQC_k(\cdot)$ represents a parameterized variational quantum circuit for gate $k$, $\sigma$ denotes the sigmoid activation function that regulates information flow, $\tanh$ denotes the hyperbolic tangent activation function for candidate states, and $i_t, f_t, \tilde{C}_t, o_t$ are the input, forget, candidate cell state, and output gates at time $t$, respectively.